Cell Division is “Multiplication”

 Each of us began life as a cell smaller than the period at the end of this sentence.
 All of the cells in our body have the same DNA, so each are essentially clones of each other.

 How did we multiply from one to many cells?
 The answer is cell division.
 We learned in the previous lesson that cell division is a part of the cell cycle made up of mitosis and cytokinesis.
-Mitosis is the stage divides nuclei in an organized fashion so that you have two identical copies of DNA in each new cell.
+Mitosis is the stage during which the nuclei divides in an organized fashion so that you have two identical copies of DNA in each new cell.

 Watch the following video reviewing mitosis.
 While doing so, think about this question: What is the result of mitosis?